The first question: Why Do We Care?

 This one is a little tricky.
-Even if the shape is messed up, at least the image is onscreen.
+Even if the shape is wrong – too narrow or too short – the image is on the screen.
 In some cases, the images may look OK if you just glance at the image, or if you don’t know what to look for.

 The Complication: There are 2 correct forms for an image on the screen.
-Some auditoriums may be one type, and some auditoriums – even in the same facility – may be the other type!
+Even in the same facility, some auditoriums may be one type, and some auditoriums may be the other type!

 Don’t let this get too complicated.
 We are only talking about the size of the rectangle of the movie on the screen.

 Movies are created in 2 different shapes.
-The measurements for both of them is just about 2 times as large in the width, as the dimension from top to bottom, the height.
-The following picture shows this concept of a rectangle that is 2 times wide and 1 times high.
+The measurements for both of them is just about 2 times as large side to side – the width – compared to the dimension from top to bottom – the height.
+For example, the following picture shows this concept of a rectangle that is 2 times wide and 1 times high.

 The important things to remember is: